-WCC has a duty of care under the Highways Act 1980 to aid the safe passage of traffic on the highway.
+Warwickshire County Council has a duty of care under the Highways Act 1980 to aid the safe passage of traffic on the highway.

-The County's Use of Passively Safe Street furniture policy (Annex 4.2) provides detail regarding the requirements for passively safe furniture within Warwickshire.
-It allows users to assess the site location to identify whether furniture at a particular location needs to be designed to confirm with passive safety guidelines.
+The Warwickshire County Council Highway policy: Use of Passively Safe Street furniture provides detail regarding the requirements for passively safe furniture within Warwickshire.
+Please refer to Annex 4B.
+It allows users to assess the site location in order to identify whether furniture at a particular location needs to be designed to confirm with passive safety guidelines.